ANALYSIS-Europe's summer of discontent reveals travel sector labour crisis

 LOW MORALE

-A major factor slowing hiring is the time it takes new workers to get security clearance, in France up to five months for the most sensitive jobs, according to the CFDT union.
+A major factor slowing hiring is the time it takes for new workers to get security clearance - in France, up to five months for the most sensitive jobs, according to the CFDT union.

 She says shortages have led to staff being overworked.
 Stranded passengers have been turning aggressive.
 Morale is low.